NaveedBaqai1/simple-responsive-webpage/README.md

  # we.data #

 * Simple responsive Web page of Munch for the given wireframe.

 * jQuery has been used to validate contact form.
-Rightnow the form shows success message if all fields are filled with data, this can be change once we use API.
+Right now the form shows success message if all fields are filled with data, this can be change once we use API.

 * For responsivenes of web page, Bootstrap has been used, and CSS developed by considering the mobile first approch.